How Do I Write a Book That Sells?

 The DIFFERENCE Process is detailed – but it’s simple, and proven.
 It breaks down each of the elements that every book that makes a difference does well.
 If you follow this process, you WILL absolutely end up with a book that matters.

 The Author Incubator program has helped hundreds of authors write and publish their books through my publishing house, Difference Press.
-To learn more about the Author Incubator, Apply now to write your book or get a copy of my book The Difference: 10 Steps To Writing A Book That Makes A Difference to learn more about the D.I.F.F.E.R.E.N.C.E Process.
+To learn more about the Author Incubator, get a copy of my book The Difference: 10 Steps To Writing A Book That Makes A Difference to learn more about the D.I.F.F.E.R.E.N.C.E Process.